tunmsk/nextgen-facebook/readme.txt

 = 8.37.7-rc1 =

 (2016/12/08) Added support for the new get_user_locale() function in WordPress v4.7.
 Updated the Facebook share button with latest Facebook options.
-Removed the Facebook "Default Content Language" option.
+Fixed the "Click here update header templates automatically" URL in the notice message.

 = 8.37.6-3 =